Geoalert/aeronetlib/docs/quickstart.rst

 Data preparation
 ~~~~~~~~~~~~~~~~
 Assume that we have a georeferenced RGB image and a map,
 and want to create a dataset for image segmentation.
-We will need to split the image and save each channel separately,
+We will use :func:`~aeronet.converters.split.split` function
+to save each channel of the image as a separate file, that is in compatible way.
-and also to rasterize the map to get a segmentation mask
+Then we use :func:`~aeronet.dataset.transforms.rasterize` to transform the map to the segmentation mask

 .. code:: python